 Systems should remove friction, not add it.
 If a process takes longer to manage than the task itself, it’s broken.

-Efficiency is rarely about big changes.
+True efficiency is rarely about big changes.
 It’s about fixing what slows people down every day.

-Leadership Is a Behavior, Not a Title
+Leadership Is a Behaviour, Not a Title

 Plenty of managers hold authority.
 Fewer actually lead.